📣 New Year, New You Sale! 15% Off Sitewide

-5 Easy Tests for Foot Drop
+5 Easy Test for Foot Drop

 Think you suffer from foot drop after a stroke or neurological injury?
 In this post, we will cover five easy tests to identify foot drop.
 Foot drop is a common symptom of many neurological and orthopedic issues affecting the lower leg.
 Most commonly, the peroneal nerve is the affected culprit, causing the lack of ability to lift the foot or toes off the ground.
 This could lead to a person dragging their foot as they walk, increase the risk of tripping or falling while walking, or cause the person to alter their steppage gait.